ndahn/Rocksi/README.md

 ## Further Reading
 If you speak German and want to learn more about robotics, I want to highlight the free **Roboterführerschein** (robots driving license) on [robotikschulungen.de](https://robotikschulungen.de), which I co-developed.
-Feel free to check out the other courses there, too!
+Hint: the Niryo courses are by me as well :)